mehdihadeli/awesome-software-architecture/docs/architectural-patterns/domain-driven-design/value-objects.md

 ## 🚀 Samples

 - [milannankov/EfCoreValueObjects](https://github.com/milannankov/EfCoreValueObjects) - Illustrates support for value object with Entity Framework Core 2.2
+- [NimblePros/ValueObjects](https://github.com/NimblePros/ValueObjects) - A collection of Value Object samples for use in DDD projects.
 ## 📦 Libraries

 - [Value](https://github.com/tpierrain/Value) - A pico library (or code snippets shed) to help you to easily implement Value Types in your C# projects without making errors nor polluting your domain logic with boiler-plate code.